Andres6936/Noise/Readme.md

 Some noise modules can combine or modify the outputs of other noise modules in various ways; you can join these modules together to generate very complex coherent noise.

+Before using libnoise, you may want to learn more about coherent noise.
+You may also want to learn how coherent noise is generated.

+Note: libnoise does not generate images, it only generates coherent-noise values.
+It is up to the programmer to use these values to generate images.